cfkubo/rmq-workshop/docker/readme.md

 ### Enable plugins on RabbitMQ

-Enable stream, prometheus, shovel and federation plugins on blue server
+Enable stream, prometheus, shovel and federation plugins on blue server.
+We will using each of pulgins in labs below.
 ```
 docker exec rabbitmq-blue rabbitmq-plugins enable rabbitmq_stream
 docker exec rabbitmq-blue  rabbitmq-plugins enable rabbitmq_stream_management